1977 British Airtours Boeing 707 crash: Accident

 After receiving take-off clearance from the tower, the crew taxied the aircraft to runway 31 for departure.
 The trainee first officer commenced the take-off run by applying full power to the engines.
-As the crew rotated the aircraft from VR speed (125 knot), the flight commander pulled back engine No.1's thrust lever, saying “Engine number one’s failed.”, which was followed by, “I have it.”
+As the crew rotated the aircraft from VR speed (125 knot), the flight commander pulled back engine No.1's thrust lever, saying "engine number one's failed" then "I have it".
 The crew applied left rudder trim and the aircraft climbed to 20–30 ft.
 The aircraft suddenly began to descend and the left wing dropped 20 degrees.
 The engine simulated as failing struck the left edge of runway 31.
 The aircraft then yawed and rolled to the right, and engine No.4 struck the ground.
 The aircraft slid sideways down the runway, tearing off all four engines and collapsing the landing gear while bursting into flames.
 It came to rest at the intersection with runway 3.
 During evacuation one crewman was injured.